 - Neutral Milk Hotel: In the song "Two-Headed Boy, Part 2", Jeff Mangum gets to belting about God being a place: "When we break / We'll wait for our miracle / God is a place where you'll wait for the rest of your life."

 - Near the beginning of the song "The Devil's Dance Floor" by Flogging Molly is the line "The colour of her eyes / Were the colour of insanity."

-- They Might Be Giants' "Experimental Film" touches on "the color of insanity inside an empty glass".
-In its last verse, the lyrics change to "the color of infinity".
+- They Might Be Giants' "Experimental Film" touches on "the color of infinity inside an empty glass".

 - Dungeons & Dragons module WG7 Castle Greyhawk: In one level of the dungeon, the PCs can meet a philosopher who asks questions like, "Why is up?" and "Sideways: fact or fiction?"